yugabyte/yugabyte-db/docs/content/troubleshoot/cluster/connect-cassandra.md

 ---
-title: Cannot connect to YugaByte DB CQL server
+title: Cannot Connect to Cassandra API Service
 weight: 822
 ---

-## Are YugaByte processes running?
+## 1. Are YugaByte processes running?

 First, ensure that the expected YugaByte DB processes on the current node.
 At a minimum, the tserver process needs to be running to be able to connect to this node with a CQL client or application.
 Additionally, depending on the setup, you might expect a master process to also be running on this node.
 Follow the instructions on the [Check Processes](/troubleshoot/nodes/check-processes/) page.

-## Is the YugaByte DB CQL server running?
+## 2. Is the YugaByte DB Cassandra server running?

 If the tserver process is running, make sure the YugaByte CQL server is enabled and listening on the CQL port (default `9042`).